Teaching Program for the New Year

 The portraits depict scientists including Albert Einstein, Marie Curie, John von Neumann , L H Gray and many more.
 The Portraits were exhibited at the Visitor Centre EDF power station, Heysham and at the Exchange Arts Centre in Morecambe.
 See the photographs below.

 I’ve also been busy doing painting demonstrations and workshops for various art societies in Lancashire, Cumbria and Cheshire.
-I have more booked for this year.
+I have more booked for 2021, again fingers crossed.

 Charlie the Cello